 Wing & Gould (1979) carried out a study in which all the mentally and physically handicapped kids aged under 15 in one area of London were screened in order to identify cases of early childhood psychosis and severe mental retardation.
 In this study, two kids (0.6 per 10,000 aged under 15) showed most of the characteristics of Aspergers, though they were in the mildly retarded range on intelligence tests, and 4 (1.1 per 10,000) could have been diagnosed as autistic in early life, but came to resemble Aspergers later.
 There were a total of 35,000 kids aged under 15 in the area.

-The syndrome appears to be considerably more common in boys than in girls.
+The disorder appears to be considerably more common in males than in females.
 Asperger originally believed it to be confined to males, though he modified this view later (personal communication).
-Wolff & Barlow (1979) mentioned that the clinical picture could be seen in girls.
+Wolff & Barlow (1979) mentioned that the clinical picture could be seen in females.
 In their series the male:female ratio was 9:1.
-In the present author's series there were 15 boys and 4 girls with the syndrome in fairly typical form, and 13 boys and 2 girls who had many of the features.
-The girls tended to appear superficially more sociable than the boys, but closer observation showed that they had the same problems of two-way social interaction.
+In the present author's series there were 15 males and 4 females with the disorder in fairly typical form, and 13 males and 2 females who had many of the features.
+The females tended to appear superficially more sociable than the males, but closer observation showed that they had the same problems of two-way social interaction.

-A number of normal adults have outstandingly good rote memories and even retain eidetic imagery into adult life.
-Pedantic speech and a tendency to take things literally can also be found in normal people.
+A number of normal grown-ups have outstandingly good rote memories and even retain eidetic imagery into adult life.
+Pedantic speech and a tendency to take things literally can also be found in normal individuals.